 The world of consulting is exceptionally broad.
 Today’s companies rely on consultants in nearly every industry, from healthcare to agriculture.
-While this can be daunting for those wondering where to get started, there are certain key skills all good consultants share.
+While this can be daunting for those wondering where to get started and how to become a management consultant, there are certain key skills all good consultants share.

 In this blog, we’ll highlight seven must-have consulting skills in 2020.
 Whether you’re starting from scratch or simply brushing up on the fundamentals, these tips can go a long way.